arcus/education_modules/git_history_of_project/git_history_of_project.md

     Start notes on Mars as a base
 ```

 If you forget to include the `-n 3` flag and just type `git log` you can always jump to the end by pressing `q`.
-If you have been working on this project for a while, using the arrow keys to scroll down may take a prohibitively long time.
+If you have been working on a project for a while, using the arrow keys to scroll down may take a prohibitively long time.

 The first thing to notice is that **all** of your commit messages are here.
 This is a good reminder to write clear and concise messages because future you may be very grateful when trying to figure out where exactly past you introduced a particular issue.